 Matters reserved specifically for the Board are clearly laid down.
 Key matters reserved for the consideration and the approval of the Board are:

-- setting and monitoring Company strategy
+- setting and monitoring Group strategy

 - examination of acquisition opportunities, divestment possibilities and significant financial and operational issues

-- review and approval of the Company’s financial statements
+- review and approval of the Company’s financial statements (through the Audit Committee)

 - ensuring that the major business risks are actively monitored and managed using robust control and risk management systems (supported by the Audit Committee).